 Jurisdiction means having a legal right over something.
 A court can have jurisdiction over a legal question, and a government can have jurisdiction over another country or territory.
 Even your parents could be said to have jurisdiction over you while you're under 18.

-This noun jurisdiction descends from Latin jūrisdictiō, formed from jūris (from jūs "law") plus dictio "act of saying."
-Think of it as who has the right to "say" what's "the law."
-In the US, certain crimes are tried in state courts, but when a crime involves more than one state, jurisdiction moves to the federal court system, just as the local police step down and the investigation is handled by the FBI.
+This noun jurisdiction descends from Latin jūrisdictiō, formed from jūris (from jūs "law") plus dictio, "the act of saying."
+Think of it as who has the right to "say" what "the law" is.
+In the U.S., certain crimes are tried in state courts, but when a crime involves more than one state, jurisdiction moves to the federal court system, just as the local police step down and the investigation is handled by the FBI.